 You must follow a certain number of steps to sell a house in Louisiana.
 They typically include-

 - Hiring a Mediator: Hire a real estate agent or realtor to assist you in the home selling process.

 - Pricing Your Home for Sale: Analyse the current market trends and price your home accordingly.

 - Hiring a Photographer: Professionally photographed homes sell 32% faster.
 Make sure to hire among the best Louisiana real estate photographers to create a portfolio of your house.

 - Listing Your Home on the MLS: Homes listed on the MLS sell faster and for 17% more.
-FSBO sellers can opt for a Flat Fee MLS service like Houzeo to list on the MLS.
+You can list for sale by owner on MLS in Louisiana via a Flat Fee MLS service like Houzeo at a flat fee.

 - Managing Showings: Host open houses and schedule showings to attract potential buyers for your inherited property.

 - Negotiating Offers: You must compare the offers from prospective buyers on your listing.
 You can also negotiate if the proposed offer is too low.